Jadite/learnDemo/README.md

 # learnDemo
-this project created for learning Git
+this project created for learning Git.